gitbucket/solidbase/README.md

 );
 ```

-You can add migration for resources other than RDBMS by implementing `Migration` interface.
+You can also add a migration for resources other than RDBMS by implementing `Migration` interface.
 Added migrations are executed in order.

 ```java
 import io.github.gitbucket.solidbase.migration.LiquibaseMigration;